FedNC: A Secure and Efficient Federated Learning Method with Network Coding: Introduction

-Network Coding (NC) is a novel paradigm that changes this idea by generalizing network routing and introducing the concept of \textit{information flow} which allows nodes to output packets by mixing (\textbf{encoding}) its received packets.
-In this seminal article \cite{ahlswede2000network}, authors showed that NC can achieve the maximum throughput of a multicast network, thus improving the network's efficiency and scalability.
-In addition, NC can also help to enhance robustness.
-It has been theoretically proven that as one of the encoding methods, Linear Network Coding (LNC) is sufficient to achieve the max-flow from the source to destinations in multicast problems \cite{li2003linear}.
-In LNC, the receivers decode linearly independent combinations to obtain the original packets.
-As such, it does not require all channels to be stable all the time.
-Meanwhile, LNC has the added benefit of defending privacy against attacks, because attackers can only decode packets if they have received a sufficient number of linearly independent encoded packets \cite{bhattad2005weakly}.
-As a result, NC brings several advantages that respond perfectly to the challenges we face in FL.
+Inspired by the mechanism of the coded federated systems as well as the similar topology between FL system and network structure, we first combine the FL with \textit{Network Coding} (NC) and propose FedNC, a novel FL framework that enhances both the security and robustness of the federated system without losing accuracy and efficiency.
+Ahlswede \textit{et al.} \cite{ahlswede2000network} showed that NC achieves maximal throughput of a multicast network, improving the network's efficiency and scalability, while Li \textit{et al.} \cite{li2003linear} proved that Linear Network Coding (LNC) is sufficient to achieve the max-flow from the source to destinations in multicast problems, so the receivers merely decode linearly independent combinations to obtain the original packets, not requiring persistently stable channels, thereby enhancing the robustness.
+Furthermore, LNC has the added benefit of security, since the attackers can only decode the packets if they have received a sufficient number of linearly independent encoded packets.
+As a result, NC provides advantages aligning well with FL's challenges.